- Types of Eczema

 - Get Involved

-Eczema, including atopic dermatitis, may look and act very differently as your child gets older.
-It’s important to understand which type of eczema they may have and also their symptoms and triggers, so that you can better treat and manage it as they grow and change.
-The only way to be sure what your child has, is to make an appointment with your doctor.
+Eczema, especially atopic dermatitis (AD), may look and act very differently as your child gets older.
+It’s important to understand which type of eczema they may have and also their symptoms and triggers so that you can better treat and manage it as they grow and change.
+The only way to be sure what type of eczema your child has is to make an appointment with your doctor.

 NEA has the tools to help you help your child in the classroom, at home and beyond

 The exact cause of eczema is unknown.
 Researchers do know that children who develop eczema do so because of a combination of genes and environmental triggers.
 When something outside the body “switches on” the immune system, skin cells don’t behave as they should causing flare ups.

 We also know that children who come from families with a history of atopic dermatitis, asthma, or hay fever (known as the atopic triad) are more likely to develop atopic dermatitis.